Survival tools like a first aid kit, rope, flashlight, and water bottle on a wooden surface.

 Insect Repellant

-Whenever you are on the road or in the wild, there could be insects whose bite can harm your health.
-Thus, it is essential to always bring with you an insect repellant.
-Grab this 3M Ultrathon insect repellant lotion and prevent itchy mosquito bites and skin redness anywhere!
+On the road or in the wild, you may encounter insects whose bites can harm your health.
+Thus, it is essential to always bring insect repellant with you.
+Grab this 3M Ultrathon insect repellant lotion to prevent itchy mosquito bites and skin redness anywhere!

 Light Kit: Flashlight, Headlamp, Matches, or Lighter

 Next, you need to have a light kit in your backpack.
 Grab some lighters, matches, headlamps, or flashlights.
-This can help you light the way, especially when it's dark, and this can also signal an emergency or help even from afar.
+These can help you light the way, especially when it's dark, and they can also signal an emergency or help from afar.
 You can try the Hausbell Flashlight, Tesla Coil Lighters, or the LE Headlamp for your light kit.

 Multi-tool